xsdk-project/HandsOnLessons/lessons/adjoint/lesson.md

 ./ex1adj -ts_monitor -ts_adjoint_monitor
 ```

+### Further information

+ex3fwd.c in the same folder illustrates the forward sensitivity approach for the same problem.

 ## Example 3: diffusion-reaction problem

 This code demonstrates parallel adjoint calculation for a system of time-dependent PDE on a 2D rectangular grid.
 We only need to write the right-hand-side function and the Jacobian and compile the code once.
-All the tasks in the following can be accompolished just using command line options.
+All the tasks in the following can be accomplished just using command line options.

 ### Run 1 monitor solution graphically